undisbeliever/terrific-audio-driver/docs/mml-syntax.md

     * Can be tied (`^`) and slurred (`&`) like a regular note
     * The octave can be changed inside the braces.
 For example: `{a > c}2` and `{o3 c o4 c}2`
     * The pitches can be `P` play-pitch commands
+    * `pitch1` is optional if the previous note is slurred and known (ie, not at the start of a loop)

  * `{{<pitch list>}} [total_length] [, note_length] [, tie]` - Broken Chord
     * Quickly cycle through the pitches for a given duration (`length`).